dnsimple/dnsimple-api-examples/coredns/on-premise-dns-zone/README.md

-### Introduction:

-In this demo, we will use CoreDNS compiled with the [DNSimple plugin](https://github.com/dnsimple/coredns-dnsimple/) to deploy an on-premise CoreDNS instance with DNS record management from within the DNSimple web application.
+# Deploy on-premise DNS using CoreDNS and DNSimple

 DNSimple's CoreDNS plugin enables businesses and individual developers alike to leverage the extensibility of CoreDNS, while managing DNS records effortlessly through DNSimple's intuitive web application.
-Not only will this integration facilitate streamlined DNS record management but it will also ensure that your on-premise DNS resolution is tightly aligned with any changes or updates made within DNSimple’s platform.
-Whether managing a singular domain or juggling numerous domains with many DNS records, offer increased reliability, ease of management, and enterprise-level stability with DNSimple and CoreDNS.
+Facilitate streamlined DNS record management and ensure that your on-premise DNS resolution is tightly aligned with any changes or updates made within the DNSimple platform.
+Whether managing a singular domain or juggling numerous domains with many DNS records, DNSimple's CoreDNS integration offers increased reliability, ease of management and enterprise-level stability.

-### Prerequisites:
+## Introduction

+In this demo, we will use CoreDNS compiled with the [DNSimple CoreDNS plugin](https://github.com/dnsimple/coredns-dnsimple/) to deploy an on-premise CoreDNS instance supporting synchronized DNS record management from within the DNSimple platform.

+## Prerequisites

-- A machine where you can install and run CoreDNS (local workstation, virtual machine or physical server)
+- A machine where you can install and run CoreDNS (local workstation, physical server or virtual machine)
 - A domain managed with DNSimple
 - An API token from DNSimple, which will allow CoreDNS to access DNSimple’s services
 - Basic knowledge of DNS and terminal/command line usage